Physician Credentialing – Our Quick Reference Guide to Success

 6. Create a sustainable process

-Maintaining all the forms and documents at your end can prove quite beneficial specially if you are a multi-physician practice.
-This way whenever a re-credentialing comes up, you are prepared.
+Maintaining all the forms and documents at your end can prove quite beneficial especially if you are a multi-physician practice.
+This way whenever a re-credentialing comes up, you are prepare.

 The long-term advantages of an organized system are plenty.